VinuthaRavindranath/JavaImportantProject/readme.md

 - [x] 12.String palindrome
 - [x] 13.Number palindrome
 - [x] 14.Two string anagram
-- [ ] 15.Array reverse
+- [x] 15.Reverse an Array
-- [ ] 16.Find the second min/max number from an array
+- [x] 16.Find the second min/max number from an array
-- [ ] 17.Sort array without built in sort methods
+- [x] 17.Sort array without built in sort methods
 - [ ] 18.Store list in hashmap
 - [ ] 19.Count letters(Map)
 - [x] 20.Write a Java program to check if a vowel is present in a string